wcwidth.api

 (display-width s)(display-width s & {:keys [ignore-ansi?], :or {ignore-ansi? false}})

-Returns the number of columns needed to display s (a String), but deviates from POSIX wcswidth behaviour in some key ways i.e. non-printing characters are considered 0 width (instead of causing the entire result to be -1), and ANSI escape sequences are (by default) also considered zero width.
+Returns the number of columns needed to display s (a String), but deviates from POSIX wcswidth behaviour in these ways:

 For most use cases, this function is more useful than wcswidth, despite not adhering to POSIX.